Our Complaints Handling Procedure

 We will investigate your complaint and provide our final response to you within 8 weeks of the date we receive it.
 We will not charge you for our time spent dealing with the complaint.

 If we have to change any of the timescales above, we will contact you to explain why.

-If you are still not satisfied, the next step is for you to contact the Legal Ombudsman by one of the following methods:
+If you are still not satisfied, the next step is for you to contact the Legal Ombudsman (http://www.legalombudsman.org.uk/) by one of the following methods:

-Telephone: 0300 555 0333
+- Telephone: 0300 555 0333

-Telephone outside the UK: + 44 12245 3050
+- Telephone outside the UK: + 44 12245 3050

-In writing: PO Box 6806, Wolverhampton, WV1 9WJ www.legalombudsman.org.uk
+- By post: PO Box 6806, Wolverhampton, WV1 9WJ

 Alternative complaints bodies such as ProMediate (http://www.promediate.co.uk/) exist, which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 BWB does not agree to use ProMediate as we prefer the Legal Ombudsman’s clear adjudication process.

-Complaints About Fees
+Complaints about Fees

 If you are dissatisfied with our bill, you also have the right to apply to the High Court for an assessment of our charges by an Officer of the Court under Part III of the Solicitors Act 1974.
 We hope that before making such an application you would first use our complaints procedure explained above.